nuru

 Andreas has been working on a bi-directional interface of neural cells with a microchip, computer assisted diagnosis of Tuberculosis, 3D LED visualizations for concerts, and assigning artificial flowers to voice phenotypes.
 He is currently working at Google Brain, experimenting with neural networks for computer vision.

 Andreas holds a double major in medicine and electrical engineering and his curious mind led him to explore projects across different fields, from improving Tuberculosis diagnosis in Tanzanian prisons to designing neuromorphic chips with the department of electrical engineering at ETHZ.
-Andreas is also a guest lecturer in deep learning, an expert for Schweizer "Jugend forscht", and a member of the Swiss society for mechatronic arts.
+Andreas is also a guest lecturer in deep learning, a group leader for Schweizer "Jugend forscht", and a member of the Swiss society for mechatronic arts.

 Gabriel Antoine le Roux